cocos/cocos-docs/en/components/widget.md

 ## Note

 Widget will adjust current node's position and size automatically, but the results after adjustment can not be obtained until the next frame unless you call [updateAlignment](../../../api/en/classes/Widget.html#updatealignment) manually.

----

-Continue on to read about [Button component preference](button.md).